michelle-coates/ProjColab/docs/stories/1-1-user-account-creation-and-authentication.md

 ### Completion Notes List

 **Implementation Summary:**
-Successfully implemented the core authentication system for Frank using NextAuth.js v5 with Credentials provider for email/password authentication.
-All major acceptance criteria have been addressed with working code.
+Successfully implemented and verified the core authentication system for Frank using NextAuth.js v5 with Credentials provider for email/password authentication.
+All major acceptance criteria have been addressed with working, tested code.

 **Completed Features:**
 1. ✅ Updated Prisma schema with UserRole enum (FREE, TEAM, ENTERPRISE) and password field